Last updated on March 20th, 2020

 44. Today, over one million people in the country are in desperate need of emergency food assistance.

-45. Due to the two decades of conflict, 1.1 million Somalis are displaced in their own country.
+45. Due to the two decades of conflict, more than 3.8 million Somalis are displaced in their own country.

 5 Facts about Somalia pirates